guettli/frow--fragments-over-the-wire/README.md

 To understand html-over-the-wire I would like to have a short look at the history of web development.

-There were:

 * The old way: Full page
-* Current hype: SPA (JSON over the wire)
+* Current hype: SPA ("JSON over the wire" together with React or Vue)
 * Countermovement: static site generators

 # The old way: Full page